Hisense QLED TV Fraud Lawsuit Investigation: No Quantum Crystals?

 They suspect that the TVs, which were promoted as using color-enhancing quantum dot technology, may not contain any quantum crystals.
 If so, consumers may have overpaid for TVs that cannot provide the promised benefits.

-As part of the investigation, the attorneys want to hear from people who live in California, New York, Illinois or Florida and purchased one of the following Hisense QLED TV models within the past two years:
+As part of the investigation, the attorneys want to hear from people who live in California or New York and purchased one of the following Hisense QLED TV models within the past two years:

 - QD5 Series: 43” to 65”